 Exploratory Data Analysis and Data Mining

-Undertaking exploratory data analysis and data mining during the analysis phase is crucial for B2B sales analytics.
+Undertaking exploratory data analysis and data mining during the analysis phase is crucial for B2B machine learning.

 An exploratory data analysis is a useful first step that should yield interesting results to help answer key questions about your sales processes.
 In our case, the sales and company leadership had expressed interest in understanding certain things a descriptive analytics approach could find.
 First, we wanted to know with a 95% confidence interval what the duration of our average sales cycle was, from opportunity creation to close.
 Second, we wanted to know with a 95% confidence interval what our average contract value was.
 Using descriptive statistics and exploratory data analysis techniques, we were able to uncover that 95% of our sales opportunities fall between a certain number of days and average contract values, between a certain deal price.
 While these ranges could be considered large, we were able to immediately take steps to allocate more resources to potential deals that fell within the ranges we found and fewer resources to potential deals outside those bounds.

 To validate these statistical insights, we used a two sample long tail hypothesis test, as shown in Figure 2.
 With these distribution tests, the Ho is the null hypothesis and the Ha is the alternative hypothesis.
 In order to prove statistical significance, you need to prove the null hypothesis to be false.
 In both cases, the Ho value proved to be lower than Ha, validating our lower and upper confidence bands.